Garage Gym: How To Turn Your Garage Into A Gym

 How much does it cost to turn your garage into a gym?

 Your final bill can be as little as the cost of the machines you buy, if you don’t mind working out in the cold and heat.
-However, if you plan to install comforts such as electricity, heating and/or airconditioning, it could amount to a few thousand pounds.

 What do I need to turn my garage into a gym?

 It depends on how luxurious you want your at-home fitness studio to be.
-Here are some of the items you might want to purchase or install:

 • Insulation